Gotrax XR vs XR Ultra – Side-by-Side Comparison & Review

 Overall riding experience

-Other than that the scooters have the features you want in portable model and it performs very well for a scooter in their price range.
+Other than that, the scooters have the features you want in a portable model, and it performs very well for a scooter in their price range.

 Braking power